onlywei/fastify-tanstack-start/examples/basic/README.md

 This command:
 1. Runs `vite build` to generate production assets in `dist/`
-2. Starts the Fastify server defined in `fastify-server-prod-only.ts`
+2. Starts the Fastify server defined in `fastify-server--prod-only.ts`

 Then open your browser to **http://localhost:3000**

 ### How It Works

-The `fastify-server-prod-only.ts` file uses the `tanstackStartProduction` plugin to:
+The `fastify-server--prod-only.ts` file uses the `tanstackStartProduction` plugin to:
 1. Serve static client assets from `dist/client/assets/`
 2. Handle server-side rendering via the built server module at `dist/server/server.js`
 3. Route all requests through TanStack Start's request handler